 A third phase in the development of the ERA began in 2012 with the new Communication and Council Conclusions (EC 2012), which led to the adoption of the ERA Roadmap 2015-2020 (ERAC 2015).
-The purpose of this roadmap is to identify a limited number of top priority actions that will have the biggest impact on Europe's research and innovation whilst fully recognising that national research and innovation systems across Europe have different characteristics and specificities.
-It is up to the Member States to identify and decide which approaches to pursuing the ERA are most suited to the structures and dynamics of their own national research and innovation systems in the implementation of these actions (Council of Europe 2015: 3).
+The purpose of this roadmap is to identify a limited number of top priority actions that will have the biggest impact on Europe's research and innovation whilst fully recognising that national research and innovation systems across

+Europe have different characteristics and specificities.
+It is up to the Member States to specify the strategies and actions for taking ERA further at the national level that are best suited to the structures and dynamics of their national research and innovation systems (Council of Europe 2015: 3).
 The ERA Roadmap also makes provisions for monitoring in conjunction with ERA Progress Reports.
 This monitoring should be kept as lean as possible to avoid additional administrative burdens yet also be clear and workable at both national and EU level.

-The ERA Roadmap defines six priorities for policies to pursue ERA at national level:
+The ERA Roadmap defines six priorities for policies to build ERA at the national level: